The reality of legal weed in California: Huge illegal grows, violence, worker exploitation and deaths

 A federal prosecutor in the case said there was no interest in investigating beyond Li, saying the case had met its primary goal, shutting down a community nuisance.

-State Assemblyman Thurston “Smitty” Smith (R-Apple Valley) this winter proposed restoring felony charges for large-scale growers, but with no co-signers he yanked the doomed bill before its first hearing.
+State Assemblyman Thurston “Smitty” Smith, R-Apple Valley, this winter proposed restoring felony charges for large-scale growers, but with no co-signers he yanked the doomed bill before its first hearing.
 His substitute measure to increase civil fines passed the Assembly but failed to progress in the Senate.

 A growers’ group, the California Cannabis Equity Alliance, called the proposed increase in fines “a symbolic deterrent that will be good for a press release and little else.”